conda-forge/conda-forge.github.io/blog/2024-10-15-python-noarch-variants.md

-We have been adding `noarch: python` variants for some feedstocks so that the compiled extension has higher priority and the pure Python extension has lower priority which makes the conda solver use the `noarch: python` variant.
+We have been adding `noarch: python` variants for some feedstocks so that the compiled extension has higher priority and the pure Python extension has lower priority, which makes the conda solver use the `noarch: python` variant if no suitable compiled variant is not available.
 One issue is that the linter might not like selectors on noarch recipes.
 We added an option

 ```yaml
 linter: